HPCMonitoring/sensor-manager-api/README.md

  ┣ 📂configs                    # Contain environment variables & app configurations
- ┣ 📂constants                  # Constants and enums go here ┣ 📂controllers                # Controllers, which are responsible for handling incoming requests ┣ 📂routes                     # Routings, in charge of organizing api path & registering middleware ┣ 📂schemas                    # Schema for input (from requests) & output (from responses) ┃ ┣ 📂in
+ ┣ 📂constants                  # Constants and enums go here ┣ 📂controllers                # Controllers, which are responsible for handling incoming requests ┣ 📂plugins                    # Plugin, in charge of organizing api path & registering middleware ┣ 📂schemas                    # Schema for input (from requests) & output (from responses) ┃ ┣ 📂in
  ┃ ┗ 📂out
  ┣ 📂services                   # Core business logics should be implemented here ┣ 📂types                      # Types
- ┣ 📜exceptions.ts              # Contains custom exceptions
  ┣ 📜prisma.ts                  # Prisma instance (for connect & query database)
  ┣ 📜utils.ts                   # Helping classes and functions
  ┗ 📜index.ts                   # Program entry